ApprenticeofEnder/selenium_boilerplate/docs/_index.md

 pip install selenium-oxide
 ```

-If that doesn't work, you may have an outdated version of Selenium (this library needs a version compatible with 4.1.0).
+If that doesn't work, you may have the wrong version of Selenium (this library needs a version compatible with 4.1.0).
 If so:

 ```bash